Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Discussion

 \section{Discussion}

-The findings presented in Tables \ref{table:nl_detect_acc} to \ref{table:M_est_mse} demonstrate that the SCDT-NLS classifier-based approach is highly effective for addressing system identification challenges in structural health monitoring applications.
-In this paper, we designed the system identification problem as a coarse regression problem.
-From the results it is evident that the proposed solution outperforms the state-of-the-art neural network-based time series classification techniques as well as the traditional approaches.
+The findings presented in Tables \ref{table:nl_detect_acc} to \ref{table:damage_det} demonstrate that the SCDT-NLS classifier-based approach is highly effective for addressing system identification challenges in wave propagation phenomena.
+In this paper, we approached the system identification problem as a coarse regression problem.
+From the results it is evident that the proposed solution outperforms state-of-the-art neural network-based time series classification techniques as well as traditional approaches.
+Furthermore, Table \ref{table:damage_det} illustrates the superior performance of the proposed method in the detection of structural damage when compared to alternative methods.

 The proposed solution utilizes sensor data from a specific location to recover the system parameter of interest.
 This approach operates under the assumption that the sensor data conforms to the signal class model presented in equation (\ref{eq:gen_mod0}).
 Meaning, for a given system parameter (e.g., $\beta$, $M$, and so on), the signal measured by sensor at a particular location can be viewed as an instance of a template observed under a smooth invertible warping function.
 However, the proposed system identification technique does not require knowledge of the template or the warping function to recover the parameter of interest.
 If the generation of an unknown signal satisfies the signal class model, the proposed approach can detect and estimate the system parameter by searching for the nearest local subspace in the SCDT domain using a set of training samples.